Helpful Resources For RSOs

 A person seeking services may ask, "How can I tell if it is a Lutheran social service agency?"
 Someone working in an agency may ask, "How do we demonstrate to people that being Lutheran is an important part of who we are and what we do?"
-Rev. Matthew Harrison explains what a Lutheran social ministry organization should consider in living out its Lutheran identity with integrity to the Gospel, Lutheran traditions and the church.
+The Rev. Dr. Matthew Harrison, LCMS President, explains what a Lutheran social ministry organization should consider in living out its Lutheran identity with integrity to the Gospel, Lutheran traditions and the church.

 Faith Active in Love: Human Care in the Church's Life

 Do you want to respond to needs in your community?
 Is your congregation considering whether to establish a food pantry or low-income housing for the elderly?
-This report by the LCMS Commission on Church Relations and Theology provides thoughtful consideration on how Christians can integrate loving concern for neighbors.
+This report by the LCMS Commission on Theology and Church Relations provides thoughtful consideration on how Christians can integrate loving concern for neighbors.

 Train the Mentor